 Emergency Management Training Courses: Emergency Management Training & Emergency Planning Schedule (45.09KB)

-Emergency Management is the universal term for the systems and processes for mitigating, preparing for, responding to and recovering from emergencies and disasters.
-The intent of the Basic Emergency Management Course is to provide an introduction to the basic concepts of emergency management common to all provinces and territories across Canada.
-It is designed for officials from all levels of government, emergency measures (management) coordinators and/or planners, emergency responders, volunteers, private sector representatives etc., to be better prepared to fulfill their emergency roles.
-The content of the course is national scope and is designed to be used in various jurisdictions each with its own legislation, procedures and terminology.
-Please note the Basic Emergency Management Course (BEM) is a pre-requisite for all other Emergency Management Training.
+The intent of the Basic Emergency Management Course is to provide an introduction to the basic concepts of emergency management common to all Municipalities/Local Service Districts, as well as provinces and territories across Canada.
+It is designed for officials from all levels of government, emergency management coordinators and/or planners, emergency responders, volunteers, private sector representatives etc., to be better prepared to fulfill their emergency roles.
+The course material will enable emergency management personnel to implement processes for mitigating, preparing for, responding to and recovering from emergencies and disasters.

 Incident Command System or ICS is a management system for command, control, and coordination of an emergency response.
 It provides a means to coordinate the efforts of individual agencies as they work toward the common goal of stabilizing the incident and protecting life, property, and the environment.
 ICS uses principals that are proven to improve efficiency and effectiveness in emergency response.
-The ICS 100 is a one (1) day course while the ICS 200 is a two (2) day course.
+The ICS 100 is a computer based self study course that can be completed in four to six hours or it can be completed as a one-day course in a classroom setting.
+ICS 100 is the prerequisite for ICS 200.

 This is a self study course that introduces students to the Five (5) phases of an exercise and the eight (8) Step Design and Development phase.
 Students will learn why you should exercise and the Building Block approach to developing an exercise program.

-This 2.5 day instructor-led course builds on the concepts presented in a self-study Exercise Design 100 course and incorporates a blend of theory and practical application.
+This two-day course builds on the concepts presented in Exercise Design 100 course and incorporates a blend of theory and practical application.
 It prepares participants to design, develop, conduct, control, evaluate, and implement post exercise requirements for a discussion-based exercise, specifically a Tabletop Exercise.
 The course is comprised of classroom sessions and practical activities.
 Participants will also have the opportunity to design and participate in a short simulated exercise.

 This seminar is designed to provide participants with an overview and introduction to the CISM system.
 Mervyn Halvorsen will discuss and present information on how individuals can take care of themselves and get involved in assisting others in CISM.